-D. Students with Disabilities: Statewide, Standardized Assessments and Course Accommodations
+D. Students with Disabilities: Statewide, Standardized Assessments and Course Accommodations disabilities.

-Test Exemptions for Students with Disabilities: Participation in the statewide, standardized assessment programs is mandatory for all students, including students with disabilities.
 This includes statewide standardized assessments, such as the FSA, FCAT, and Florida EOCs for all enrolled students; and ACCESS for ELLs 2.0 for all eligible ESOL students, including students with disabilities.
 The decision regarding whether a student will be exempted or tested with or without accommodations is made by the student's IEP team and recorded on the IEP.
 Students with disabilities who are exempt from the regular standards will be assessed through the Florida Standards Alternate Assessment and Alternate ACCESS for ELLs 2.0, as documented on the IEP.